wkotlarski/RSymSQCD/README.md

 A C++ code for calculation of NLO (S)QCD corrections in (not only) the Minimal R-symmetric Supersymmetric Standard Model (**MRSSM**).

+This code was developed as part of the ongoing research into an R-symmetric SUSY.
+If you use it, please cite:
+* P. Diessner, W. Kotlarski, S. Liebschner and D. Stöckinger *Squark production in R-symmetric SUSY with Dirac gluinos: NLO corrections*, J. High Energ.
+Phys.
+(2017) 2017: 142 ([inspirehep](https://inspirehep.net/literature/1610032))
 ## Getting started

 ### Prerequisites